 How do I get prior authorization from my insurance?
 Usually we are required to submit clinical information about the history of your condition along with a copy of your MRI report and a request to perform a specific procedure.
 Often, conservative treatment is required before authorization for injections will be approved.
 Conservative treatment usually includes use of NSAIDS with no improvement along with failed physical therapy, or chiropractic manipulations with no significant improvement in painful symptoms.

 Are there any up-front costs?
 If you are a self-pay patient (no insurance), if you have ever had a collection balance with us, if you have an insurance deductible that has not been met, or a surgery center co-pay you will be required to pay those costs up front at the time of service.
-Typically we will notify you before your appointment of any out of pocket costs.
+Typically we will notify you before your appointment of any upfront costs.
 We accept Visa, Mastercard, any HRA funding cards with the Visa or Mastercard logo, Check, Money Order, and cash.

 What if I was injured at work?
 A report MUST be filed with Workers Compensation.
 If you have an open Workers Compensation claim, the doctor in charge of your medical care must refer you for treatment and we must get the procedure approved through your adjuster.
 We will need your case information, your adjusters name and contact information, your date of injury, and where to file claims.
 If you were injured at work, but your Work Comp claim was DENIED, we will need a copy of your denial letter to submit with your health insurance claims.

 What if I was in an auto accident?
 If you are in an auto accident and have Auto Insurance benefit coverage, we will file claims with YOUR AUTO INSURANCE ONLY.
 We CANNOT file claims to the other party’s insurance, even if they have agreed to pay your bills.
 You must file those claims yourself for reimbursement.
 We also cannot accept settlement arrangements as an agreement for payment.
-You must pay Midwest Surgery Center up front and the settlement will reimburse your expenses.
+You must pay up front and the settlement will reimburse your expenses.
 If you do not have health insurance secondary to your auto insurance, you must pay all costs up front and file for reimbursement with your auto insurance company.